cuustard/uni/SCC.141.md

 - Cognitive Aspects: attention, memory, learning, cognitive load, etc.
 - Affective Aspects: emotional responses

 People are complex and unique so we can't predict every need or behaviour, which makes it impossible to design a product for everyone.
-Users will also struggle to articulate needs so what they want may differ to what they say.
+Users will also struggle to articulate their needs so what they want may differ from what they say.

 Techniques for considering users: